GERB: History

 In 2020 GERB suffered a split, as a sizable number of members and local party organizations left alongside former second-in-command Tsvetan Tsvetanov to form the Republicans for Bulgaria party.
-The whole second half of 2020 saw mass protests against the GERB government, but nevertheless, Borsisov did not resign.
+The whole second half of 2020 saw mass protests against the GERB government, but nevertheless, Borisov did not resign.

 In the April 2021 parliamentary election GERB was first with 26.18% of the vote.
-In the July 2021 snap election, former Prime Minister Boyko Borisov's GERB-led coalition was the second with 23.51 percent of the vote.
+However, any attempts to form a coalition failed.
+In the July 2021 snap election, former Prime Minister Boyko Borisov's GERB-led coalition came second for first time since the creation of the party, with 23.51 percent of the vote.
 The next snap election was in November same year, Kiril Petkov's coalition emerged as surprise victors over the conservative GERB party, which dominated Bulgarian politics in the last decade.
 GERB has been in opposition since December 2021 until June 2022 - the fall of Petkov's government.
+After the 2022 election, government was not formed.
+After the 2023 election, GERB came first with a little margin over the PP-DB coalition, which came second.
+PP-DB and GERB formed the Denkov government, but GERB had very few ministers.
+In March 2024, a so called "rotation" of the government was planned, but the negotiations failed.
+GERB came first on the June 2024 election and October 2024 election.
+In January 2025, GERB formed the Zhelyazkov government with BSP, ITN and outside support from APS.